Master of Public Health (MPH)

 We recognize the importance of practical knowledge and skills for those entering the field of public health.
 The MPH degree provides comprehensive education in areas of knowledge basic to public health: biostatistics, epidemiology, environmental health sciences, health services administration/health economics, and social and behavioral sciences.
 The MPH degree is a professional degree for students who require a broad general academic experience in public health.

 The 45 credit degree program consists of 18 credits of core coursework, 21 credits of electives and 6 credits for the capstone/culminating experience.
 The MPH program is accredited by the Council on Education for Public Health (CEPH).

 Program Duration: 1-2 years

 The total requirements for the major are 45 credits for traditional students.
-Nine elective credits are waived for MD, MBBS, JD, DDS, EdD or PhD students / degree holders.
+Nine elective credits are waived for MD, MBBS, JD, DDS, EdD or PhD students / degree holders in a related field.